 From talking about how toxic the in-game situation has gotten over the past few months to teaming up together with Jess on Rainbow Six Siege, the community supported Jess through and through.

 Since the inception of multiplayer games, players have been subjected to toxic behavior from random players in-game.
-Be it a title that has stood through the test of time like Counter-Strike and League of Legends, or a rather new game like Valorant, toxicity and malicious behavior has always been a prime issue for the developers.
+Be it a title that has stood through the test of time like Counter-Strike and League of Legends, or a rather new game like Valorant, toxicity and malicious behavior have frequently been a prime issue for the developers.

 Nevertheless, Jess has confirmed that she will continue streaming FPS games, except Rainbow Six Siege.
-However, the streamer confirmed that she is not quitting the game for good.
-Rather, she is simply taking a break from all the in-game toxicity for some time.
+The streamer has also confirmed that she is not quitting the game for good; rather, she is simply taking a break from all the in-game toxicity for some time.

 It is expected that Ubisoft will soon take note of the situation and implement an efficient toxicity-detection system in Rainbow Six Siege.
 However, until that happens, players are advised to team up for a full party before queueing into a game to avoid random in-game toxicity.